 How much you can make as an oncology nurse

-The average salary of a RN is $80,010 per year ($38.47 per hour) according to the Bureau of Labor Statistics.* The average salary of a BSN nurse will lean above average in comparison to nurses with only an associate’s degree.
+The average salary of a RN is $80,010 per year ($38.47 per hour) according to the Bureau of Labor Statistics.* The average salary of an RN nurse with a BSN will lean above average in comparison to nurses with only an associate’s degree.
 Earning a FNP master’s degree can position you to become an oncology nurse practitioner and step up to the next level.

 Herzing University empowers you to become a highly educated and qualified oncology nurse.